 MICROCOPIC EXAM – HAIR SHAFT AND BULBS

-In addition to chemical damage resulting from color, perms, and straighteners, we screen for inborn abnormalities of the hair shafts.
+In addition to chemical damage resulting from color, perms, heat, and straighteners, we screen for inborn abnormalities of the hair shafts.
 These include bubbles in the central cortex, twisting of the shaft, constrictions along the shaft, and other unusual features.
 The bulb, or attachment of the hair shaft to the scalp, is also examined.

 Your hair will be categorized in terms of its caliber or diameter.
 A coarse hair is 80 microns, a normal hair 70 microns, and fine hair is 60 microns or less.
 The hair’s diameter determines its cross sectional area or mass.
 A person with 100,000 coarse hairs has about twice the amount of hair as someone with 100,000 fine hairs.

 HAIR MASS MEASUREMENT

 Trichometry, which measures hair mass, takes 10 minutes, and no hair cutting is required for its performance.
 The precision and accuracy of this method are superior to other methods available today.
 It detects the smallest changes in hair number or caliber and can be used to predict baldness years before it can be seen with the naked eye.
 It can also be used to diagnose hair loss in women and to track your response to the treatments we will prescribe.